 These FAQs are based on the best available information we have at this time.
 COVID-19 vaccination and testing supply and eligibility vary across the country.
 We will do our best to provide our beneficiaries the latest information in a timely manner.
 This page will be updated as new information becomes available; please check back often.
 This page was most recently updated on 07/12/2022.

 The Funds is committed to the health and safety of Funds’ beneficiaries.

+YES!
 We understand there are concerns about the safety of the COVID-19 vaccines.
 The U.S. Food and Drug Administration (FDA) undertakes a rigorous evaluation of the scientific information through all phases of the clinical trials of a vaccine.
 This rigorous evaluation process continues after a vaccine has been approved by FDA or authorized for emergency use.

 All the major national chains and several regional chains are helping the government administer as many vaccinations as possible.
 Pharmacies participating in the administration of the vaccine once it is broadly available can be found here.